Fresh-UI/freshui/README.md

 # Added Cards

 Cards were deleted or missing from the releases due to some problems and have been added back

+# Added Progress Bars

+We have added progress bars